cbdso/aws-serverless-security-workshop/docs/05-usage-plan/README.md

 	Click **Next**

 1. Associate the API we created previously with the usage plan.
-Pick `dev` stage.
+Pick `dev` stage

 	![add stage to Usage plan](images/add-apig-stage.png)